bryceandress/bryceandress.github.io/_posts/2016-02-25-HoneyPot-Shenanigans-with-Cowrie.md

 and creating a droplet that would be used for nothing else but this, for obvious safety reasons.
 After the droplet was created I ssh'd into the machine and got to work.
-The cowrie install.md file has all the information you will need to get it up and running, but if you runn into any issues this [article](https://sehque.wordpress.com/2015/07/23/how-to-configure-and-deploy-a-cowrie-ssh-honeypot-for-beginners) should be able to help.
+The cowrie install.md file has all the information you will need to get it up and running, but if you run into any issues this [article](https://sehque.wordpress.com/2015/07/23/how-to-configure-and-deploy-a-cowrie-ssh-honeypot-for-beginners) should be able to help.
 The only mistake I made was closing my ssh connection while cowrie was running without an admin port to allow myself back in.
 After destroying the droplet and getting everything to the point right before running I created a